If you have any questions about the Laupus Library poster printing service, please contact the Computer Lab

 - Copy graphs from the Prism Graph software, paste into Photoshop, Microsoft Paint or other image editing software and save as a jpeg file.
 Use the Insert > Picture > From File... function of PowerPoint to insert the jpeg file into the poster.

-- If the graph is in another PowerPoint application, right click on the graph and save it as a picture file, then copy the picture file back into the poster.
+- If the graph is in another PowerPoint presentation, right click on the graph and save it as a picture file, then copy the picture file back into the poster.

 Paying for Your Poster